Theory of coupled neuronal-synaptic dynamics: Extensions and limits

 \section{Extensions and limits}

-Here, we derive how the single-site picture of Eq.~\ref{eq:dmft1} changes under various modifications of the synaptic dynamics of Eq.~\ref{eq:A_dynamics}.
-We begin with two modifications that change the single-site dynamics simply by modifying the kernel of Eq.~\ref{eq:kernel_def}.
+Here, we derive how the single-site picture of Eq.~(\ref{eq:single-site-picture}) changes under various modifications of the synaptic dynamics of Eq.~(\ref{eq:syn-dynamics}).
+We begin with two modifications that change the single-site dynamics simply by modifying the plasticity kernel,